nagadheerajb/java-azdo-appservice/README.md

   ![newmanRun](img/newmanRun.png)

-- If you want to publish newman reports to Azure Devops there many opensource extentions to visualise the html reports, so be selective ;)
+- If you want to publish newman reports to Azure Devops there many opensource extensions to visualise the html reports, so be selective ;)

 ### Load Testing : Azure Load Test
 - The Load testing is done within Azure LoadTesting Task, which uses Jmeter Load testing, the Jmeter files are located under /jmeter folder, the contains 2 files:
   -  jmeter.yaml :  contains the configuration for the load test and the failure criteria
   -  jmeterTest.xml : contains the load test scenario, the number of request per second, test duration ..
-- The Load testing  is run in the QA whith AzureLoadTest@1, this task has 2 requirements :
+- The Load testing  is run in the QA with AzureLoadTest@1, this task has 2 requirements :
-  -  The [azure load testing extention](https://marketplace.visualstudio.com/items?itemName=AzloadTest.AzloadTesting) to be installed in your azure devops organisation
+  -  The [azure load testing extention](https://marketplace.visualstudio.com/items?itemName=AzloadTest.AzloadTesting) to be installed in your Azure DevOps organisation
   -  An azure load test resource which can be created via azure portal<br>

   ![create azure load test resource](img/azure-portal-create-load-test.png)<br>